 About 2 am Monday morning, I woke up to the smell of smoke.
 I said something to Tom and he smelled it too.
 I must have fallen back asleep, because I looked at the clock an hour later and it smelled even worse.
 So I got out of bed and did the rounds.
 I had already been up once because of the high winds - I had forgotten to take down the wind chimes and they were keeping me awake.
 Later I heard that the wind on top of Mt Diablo was 75 mph.

-High offshore winds, called Santa Ana winds, are common this time of year, which seems especially cruel, as we haven't had significant widespread precipitation since April.
+High offshore winds (called Diablo winds in Northern CA and Santa Ana winds in Southern CA) are common this time of year, which seems especially cruel, as we haven't had significant widespread precipitation since April.
 They bring hot dry air from the east, along with extremely low relative humidities.
 Our humidity the last week or so has been around 10%.
 This is usually higher because of onshore winds that carry fog throughout the bay area.

 As you've all seen in your local newspapers, many fires started Sunday night in Napa and Sonoma counties.
 The death count continues to rise (as of this writing, 15 people have perished), missing-persons counts continue to rise, the acreage of the fires has risen to over 70,000 acres burned, and there is, as of yet, 0% containment of any of these fires.
 The devastation is horrifying.
 In the more rural areas, huge wineries and farms are being impacted.
 In Santa Rosa, which is a very large city, urban areas are burning.
 The fires jumped ridges from Napa to Santa Rosa, which is about 16 miles, in a matter of hours Sunday night.